Posted on

 6. Zen Cart

-There are various open source ecommerce platforms available, ranging from basic shopping cart plug-ins to fully integrated front-end and back-end systems.
+There are various open-source e-commerce platforms available, ranging from basic shopping cart plug-ins to fully integrated front-end and back-end systems.

 1. WooCommerce

-WooCommerce is a free, open-source ecommerce platform that integrates with WordPress websites.
+WooCommerce is a free, open-source e-commerce platform that integrates with WordPress websites.
 The program is popular among online businesses.
 It powers 29% of all online retailers globally.

 Integrating WooCommerce with the WordPress content management system does not require any web development experience, but changes do require knowledge of the PHP programming language.